CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

 Note

-All members within the same CSC project can download decrypted data stored in SD Connect (Beta).
+All members within the same CSC project can download and decrypt data stored in SD Connect.
 However, this capability can be limited by sharing files in read-only mode.
 Please check the following paragraph for more details.

 Additional considerations: